 Data Querying in SPARQL

-To establish the SPARQL endpoint and offer it with services for semantic queries by examples
+To establish the SPARQL endpoint and offer semantic query functionality, with examples

-To develop the application system for providing the LOD-based service system (such as a website); to revise the data content through the function of crowdsourcing embeded in the application system
+To develop the application system for providing the LOD-based service system (such as a website); to revise the data content through the function of crowdsourcing embedded in the application system

 LINKED TAIWAN ARTISTShttp://linkedart.ascdc.tw/index.php